53845714nF/hackwiki/content/blog/fault_injection/index.en.md

 ![Fikret's setup](img/fikret_construction.jpg)

-He also used different software, [PicoGlitcher by kholia](https://github.com/kholia/PicoGlitcher), which is a fork of the tool I used.
+He also used different software, PicoGlitcher by kholia (No longer available), which was a fork of the tool I used.

 He started the software with the following command: